GovAlta/adsp-monorepo/docs/tutorials/form-service/building-forms.md

 ![](/adsp-monorepo/assets/form-service/FormPreview.png){: width="400" }

-That's it!
-You're on your way to building some pretty impressive forms for your end-users to fill in.
+That's it.
+Once you learn the basics of building forms through schemas, you'll be able to build some pretty impressive forms for your end-users to fill in.

 ### Form Steppers